 To get the greatest response from your subscribers, you may need to send your Update Profile campaign a couple of times.
 You could even use an A/B Testing Campaign to test the most effective day or hour, to make the most of each send.

-Each time you send the Update Profile campaign, be sure to segment your list.
+Each time you send the Update Profile campaign, be sure to segment your audience.
 Remove anyone in the new consent group as well as new subscribers who signed up after the date you updated your signup form, so you don't ask them to consent twice.

 Segmenting in the Future

-Export Proof of Consent
+Export proof of consent

-- OPTIN-TIME: If double opt-in is turned on, this column will display the date and time the contact clicked the link in the opt-in confirmation email.
+OPTIN-TIME: If double opt-in is turned on, this column will display the date and time the contact clicked the link in the opt-in confirmation email.

-- OPTIN_IP: If double opt-in is turned on, this column will display the IP address when they accessed your hosted signup form.
+OPTIN_IP: If double opt-in is turned on, this column will display the IP address when they accessed your hosted signup form.

-- CONFIRM_IP: The IP address from which they confirmed their subscription.
+CONFIRM_IP: The IP address from which they confirmed their subscription.